Concept

 Interrupted Backups

-Sendense tracks backup progress against per-disk change state, so an interrupted backup can resume from the last consistent point instead of starting over.
+Where a protected platform supplies usable per-disk change state, Sendense can track progress against it.
 Where a clean resume is not possible, the next backup re-establishes a safe baseline.

 Related Docs